bluerobotics/bluerobotics.github.io/openrov/index.md

 <img src="/assets/images/tutorials/openrov-kit/openrov-23.png" class="img-responsive" />

 When completed, the OpenROV will look like this.
 Both motors have been removed and the plastic rings have been removed.

+##Step 3: Drill Holes for the T100 Thruster

 <img src="/assets/images/tutorials/openrov-kit/openrov-24.png" class="img-responsive" />